Most Effective Products

 Fahrenheit is a Dicamba and Metsulfuron-methyl based water soluble granule that delivers broad-spectrum control of annual and perennial broadleaf weeds in commercial and residential properties.

-Determine how much Fahrenheit Herbicide to use by measuring the square footage of the treatment area in feet then multiply them together (length X width = square footage).
-For spot applications, mix 0.2 ounces of the product per 1 gallon of water to apply over 1,000 square feet.
+Determine how much Fahrenheit Herbicide to use by measuring the square footage of the treatment area.
+To find the square footage, measure the treatment areas' length and width in feet, then multiply them together (length X width = square footage).

 Mix and apply your herbicide with a handheld pump sprayer.
-We recommend you use a surfactant like Nanotek to enhance the effectiveness of your treatment.
+To enhance the effectiveness of your treatment, we recommend using a surfactant like Nanotek.
 Nanotek is a non-herbicide product designed to improve the adhesion and penetration of pesticides onto treated surfaces.
-When using Nanotek, just add 1 fluid ounce per 1 gallon of solution.

 Spot-treat any beggarweed plant you’ve found during your inspection.
 Use a fan or cone spray pattern to ensure the leaves are fully coated, and spray the weed to the point of wet but not runoff.
-Be sure to spray on calm days when temperatures are not too hot and when wind speeds are low to minimize drift.
+Be sure to spray on calm days when temperatures are not too hot, and wind speeds are low to minimize drift.

-Step 2 - Follow Up Application
+Step 2: Follow Up Application

 Spraying 2,4-D